-- Histologically confirmed primary adenocarcinoma, squamous cell carcinoma or adenosquamous carcinoma of the uterine cervix; - Women with histologically confirmed FIGO stage IB (IB3 excluded) and IIA1 disease - Women undergoing either a Type B or C radical hysterectomy according to Querleu Morrow classification - ECOG Performance Status of 0, 1 or 2 - Patient must be suitable for surgery. - Patients who have signed an approved Informed Consent - Age> 18 years
+- Histologically confirmed primary adenocarcinoma, squamous cell carcinoma or adenosquamous carcinoma of the uterine cervix; - Women with histologically confirmed FIGO stage IB (IB3 excluded) and IIA1 disease.
+It is at the discretion of local principal investigators to decide if tumours fulfilling the SHAPE-criteria should be considered an exclusion criterion (pending revisions of national and international guideline recommendations). - Women undergoing either a Type B or C radical hysterectomy according to Querleu Morrow classification - ECOG Performance Status of 0, 1 or 2 - Patient must be suitable for surgery. - Patients who have signed an approved Informed Consent - Age> 18 years